 Ready to take a trip off the beaten path?
 There’s really nothing like a leisurely drive through the back roads of the Brandywine Valley.
 The scenery is gorgeous at any time of the year.
 And – here’s a little-known fact – our region is home to three covered bridges, each with their own unique history.
-The short route we have pulled together for you (you can cover it in an afternoon) will take you through all three bridges with stops along the way at hidden treasures that, up until this point, were only known by us locals and a small group of seasoned Delaware adventurers.
+The short route we have pulled together (you can cover it in an afternoon) will take you through all three bridges with stops along the way at hidden treasures that, up until this point, were only known by us locals and a small group of seasoned Delaware adventurers.

 Start your road trip at the HOTEL DU PONT in downtown Wilmington.
 An internationally renowned hotel, it has hosted the likes of Katherine Hepburn, Ingrid Bergman, Elizabeth Taylor, Bob Hope, Joe DiMaggio, Duke Ellington, and President John F. Kennedy since its opening in 1913.